Andersen-soft/MassCRM/README.md

 We have collected key examples of usage.
 Please, explore the range of Andersen CRM Sales features by getting into [User Guide](./documentation/Andersen%20CRM%20Marketing%20Guide.docx.pdf).
 Download the file for more convenient reading.

+The [Video](./documentation/MassCRM.mp4) describes the main functions that Andersen CRM Marketing  provides:
+- create contacts
+- import contacts from a file
+- access to contact data
+- use filters and sorts
+- export data

 # Technologies

 * Laravel 7.0